Panciu

 Panciu ([ˈpant͡ʃju]) is a town in Vrancea County, Romania.
 It lies on the river Șușița, in the southern part of Western Moldavia, 30 km northwest of Focșani.
-It has a population of approximately 7,600.
-It administers five villages: Crucea de Jos, Crucea de Sus, Dumbrava, Neicu and Satu Nou.
+It administers five villages: Crucea de Jos, Crucea de Sus, Dumbrava, Neicu, and Satu Nou.

 The town is located in the east-central part of the county, on the banks of the Șușița River.
 The region is famous for its white wines but also for its sparkling wines (white, red and rosé).

+At the 2021 census, the town a population of 6,921; of those, 86% were Romanians and 2.5% Roma.

 Writer Ioan Slavici died in Panciu in 1926, and was buried at the hermitage within Brazi Monastery.